markd2/RandomLearning/ML/readme.md

   - one of teh types MLFeatureType defines
   - usually access feature values indirectly using methods in the generated wrapper class
-  - if access an MLModel directly, must c reate and consume MLFeatureProvider instances
+  - if access an MLModel directly, must create and consume MLFeatureProvider instances
   - for each prediction, CoreML accepts a feature provider for its inputs, and generates a seaprate feature provider for its outputs